 Originally from New York, I lived in the Boston area for many years, and spent most of my adult life in California.
-I now live in beautiful mid-coastal Maine with my husband Steve, who is a sculptor, and our 4 cats.
+I now live in beautiful mid-coast Maine with my husband Steve, who is a sculptor, and our 4 cats.
 I've been sewing since I was 13, and many of my various careers have been related to textiles, clothing or fashion.

 Growing up in a family of collectors, I spent a fair amount of time poking around in antique shops and lived in a household that revered the past, aesthetically.
 Surrounded by old advertising art and antique wooden chests, clocks that tick-tocked, windup toys and mechanical penny banks, the patina of age came to be normal and desirable to my eye.
 My inspiration has always come from old things.